 #> 2 TRUE TRUE TRUE TRUE

-#> 3 TRUE TRUE TRUE FALSE
+#> 3 TRUE TRUE TRUE TRUE

 Diagnostic information can be examined more closely by using subset or by using a separate hetu_diagnostics function.
 The user can print all diagnostic information for all PINs in the dataset: